mathieubolla/aws-sdk-first-steps/README.md

     mvn clean install && java -cp target/aws-sdk-first-steps-1.0-SNAPSHOT-jar-with-dependencies.jar com.myproject.Launcher launch

 You should now have a file somewhere in your bucket with time stamp and host name, that contains "I was there".
 Cool, huh?
+Step 5.1: Get ready for the mustache
+---

+We have written two policy files that deserve some dynamic variables.
+Lets factor in some Mustache kinda templates for added flexibility.